kyvpayal/cifar10_image_classifier/README.md

 # cifar10_image_classifier
 An image classifier built with PyTorch using a Convolutional Neural Network (CNN) on the CIFAR-10 dataset.
-This project covers the end-to-end process of a deep learning application, from data pre processing to performance analysis.
+This project covers the end to end process of a deep learning application, from data pre processing to performance analysis.

 # CIFAR-10 Image Classification using PyTorch